antonyant11/the-makerformlab-docs/docs/artists/uploading.md

 1.  **Review Your Submission:** Before clicking submit, carefully review all details for accuracy and completeness.
 2.  **Submit Artwork:** Click the "Submit" button.
 3.  **Pending Admin Review:** Your artwork will enter a "Pending Admin Review" status.
-Our administrators will review your submission to verify its eligibility, quality, and adherence to The MakerForge's guidelines.
+Our administrators will review your submission to verify its eligibility, quality, and adherence to The MakerFormLab's guidelines.
 4.  **Notification:** You will receive a notification once your artwork has been approved (and goes live) or if it has been rejected (with reasons provided for necessary revisions).

-By following these steps, your incredible sculptural artworks will be prominently featured on The MakerForge, ready to be discovered and integrated into groundbreaking architectural and design projects worldwide.
+By following these steps, your incredible sculptural artworks will be prominently featured on The MakerFormLab, ready to be discovered and integrated into groundbreaking architectural and design projects worldwide.